ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 </figure>
 ```

-Further customization of the semantic data output can be done through the {@link module:media-embed/mediaembedconfig~MediaEmbedConfig#elementName `config.mediaEmbed.elementName`} configuration.
-As an example, if `elementName` is set to `o-embed`:
+You can achieve further customization of the semantic data output through the {@link module:media-embed/mediaembedconfig~MediaEmbedConfig#elementName `config.mediaEmbed.elementName`} configuration.
+As an example, if you set `elementName` to `o-embed`:

 ```html
 <figure class="media">